Mobility on Demand envisions a multi-modal network of safe, affordable, and reliable transportation options available to all.

 Penny Grellier of Pierce Transit shared a learning experience from a partnership between Lyft, Sound Transit, and Pierce College Puyallup, which provided supplementary evening rides from the college after transit services ended.
 “Ensuring service equity, negotiating data sharing, and getting the word out,” she said, “proved to be a challenge.”

-Access the full summary and slides of, “How is Your MOD Partnership Going?”
+Access the full summary of, “How is Your MOD Partnership Going?”

 Panel Discussion: Making MOD Happen through Payment Integration